Polprzewodnikowy/SummerCart64/docs/04_config_options.md

 ## Supported config options

 SC64 provides simple flashcart configuration by exposing various options settable by both USB and N64 side.
-All options other than **BOOTLOADER_SWITCH** are preserved on console reset or power cycle.
+All options other than **BOOTLOADER_SWITCH** are preserved on console reset or power cycle (only when powered from USB).

 | id   | name                    | type    | description                                                             |
 | ---- | ----------------------- | ------- | ----------------------------------------------------------------------- |